adammj/ecg-sleep-staging/README.md

 2. **network_weights**
     - The log and network weights of the final trained model.
     - The weights can be loaded using the `"resume_checkpoint"` and `"save_results_and_exit"` keys in the `train_params.json` file.
+3. **real-time_network**
+    - Only the files that are different from the primary model are included here.

 ## Paper
-All of the code and intermediate results that were used to evaluate the final model is included here.
+All of the code and intermediate results that were used to evaluate the final model are included here.

 1. **1_meta_analysis**
-    - The inputs, R code, and output for the meta analysis.
+    - The inputs, R code, and output for the meta-analysis.
 2. **2_intermediate_data**
     - The intermediate data that was created from the various experiments described and plotted in the paper.
 3. **3_figures**
     - All of the figure files (Jupyter notebooks and one Keynote file).
-Each notebook will produce a pdf and png file for each figure.
+Each notebook will produce a PDF and PNG file for each figure.
     - The scatter plot in Figure 8 requires a large (280MB) file, `tsne_results.mat`.
 It was not uploaded due to GitHub limitations.
 Please contact us if you would like a copy of the file.

 ---